Tattomoosa/node-rocketchat-bot/README.md

 manipulate directly.
 That said, check the raw field on the event callback for raw RocketChat API driver access.

+## Features

+* Independent color logging levels for your bot, this library, and the rocketchat API
+* A help helper
+* Easily filter incoming messages with a tag system.
+* And/or filter from the raw data directly.
+* Send a direct message if an exception is thrown with debugging information.

 ## Usage

 Install and save with npm: